emmanuel-123tech/Heart-Disease-Classification-Using-Machine-Learning/README.md

 Let's find the feature importance for our LogisticRegression model...

-in conclusion the model trained to predict whether a patient has heart disease or not using machine learning is 92.72%
+In conclusion the model trained to predict whether a patient has heart disease or not using machine learning is 92.72% accuracy